psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Patience Adams was placed at the bar, charged with stealing a bundle, containing various articles, the property of James Harwood.

 James Harwood, sworn— I am an inmate of the House of Industry.
 On Tuesday last, about half-past 4 o'clock in the afternoon, I went to Newport.
-On returning, I went to a house at the bottom of Hnnny hill, and asked for a light for my pipe.
+On returning, I went to a house at the bottom of Hunny hill, and asked for a light for my pipe.
 I only stopped the wicket; I did not go in.
 I put my bundle at the corner of the hedge.
 It contained 2 1/2 oz. of tobacco, 1/2 lb. of sugar, 2 penny lard cakes, and a small piece of bacon.
 These things were tied up in a handkerchief.
 After talking to the young man (Windybank) and had gone about 20 yards, I came back for my bundle and found it was gone.
 It was out of my sight for about 10 minutes from the time I first put it down.
 I saw Mrs. Adams just as I was going up the hill.
 She was out sight when I missed the bundle.
 She was going towards the town.
 While talking to the young man, the bundle was close to my feet.
 No one could have taken it while I stood there.
 About an hour after I lost the bundle, I went to the prisoner’s lodgings.
 I asked her if she had seen my bundle.
 She answered with an oath that she had not.
 I told her there was a young man who saw her take it up.
-She said she would face him (James Windybauk).
+She said she would face him (James Windybank).
 She went with me to him, and strongly denied it.

 James Windybank, sworn— I live at the bottom of Hunny hill.
 Between 4 and 5 o'clock on Tuesday last, James Harwood came to the wicket and asked me for a light.
 I gave it him.
 He stopped a few minutes and then went on.
 Shortly after, I saw Mrs. Adams come along towards town.
 I saw her stoop down between the wicket and the hedge, and pick up a handkerchief.
 It appeared to have something in it.
 I did not notice it before while Harwood was talking.
 She put it partly under her shawl and went off with it.
 I did not say anything about it, as I did not know to whom it belonged.
 She afterwards came to my house with Harwood.
 She asked if I had seen her take the handkerchief.
 I said Yes; but she said she did not.